csvpath/csvpath/README.md

 CsvPath paths can be used for rules based validation.
 Rules based validation checks a file against content and structure rules but does not validate the file's structure against a schema.
 This validation approach is similar to XML's Schematron validation, where XPath rules are applied to XML.

 There is no "standard" way to do CsvPath validation.
-The way it works is that you create csvpaths that print a validation message when a rule fails.
+The simplest way is to create csvpaths that print a validation message when a rule fails.
 For example:

     $test.csv[*][@failed = equals(#firstname, "Frog")
                  @failed == "True" -> print("Error: Check line $.line_count for a row with the name Frog")]